priyanka-kandu/pikachu98/README.md

 # pikachu98

-pls check the above project for storing data in mongodb.
+pls check the above project for store data in mongodb and retrieve it using node.js and express.js.